 These are a few things I view as chutzpah in the financial world of today:

-- Financial Bail Outs in the U.S.: Â To have created the entire credit crisis via your own foolish (if not illegal) practices, and then going hat in hand to the government asking for Trillions of dollars to bail you out is chutzpah.
-You lose consumers money, through flawed methodologies, and then ask for more money from that consumer (through their taxes) to not lose more money?
+- Financial Bail Outs in the U.S.: You created the entire credit crisis through your own foolish (if not illegal) practices.
+Then you go hat in hand to the government asking for Trillions of dollars to bail you out.
+That is chutzpah.
+You lose consumers money through flawed methodologies.
+Then you ask for more money from that consumer through their taxes.
+You do this not to lose more money?
 Staggering.
 (Remember 2008?)

 Anybody else wishing to chime in with their own private financial chutzpah examples, please feel free to comment!